STEVE INSKEEP, Host:

-Jackie Northam, NPR News, Washington.
+NORTHAM: Jackie Northam, NPR News, Washington.

-The story is not over, and we're glad you're following along with MORNING EDITION on this public radio station today.
+INSKEEP: The story is not over, and we're glad you're following along with MORNING EDITION on this public radio station today.
 You can follow us throughout this day on your station's website, at NPR.org, on Facebook and on Twitter.
 We're @MorningEdition and @NPRInskeep.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.